LambdaHack/LambdaHack/PLAYING.markdown

 The goal of the hero is to explore the dungeon from top to the very bottom (and grab lots of shiny treasure and gear on the way).
 The dungeon consists of 10 levels and each level consists of 80 by 21 tiles.
-The basic tiles tiles are as follows:
+The basic tiles tiles are as follows.

                dungeon terrain type               on-screen symbol
                floor                              .